dtonys/github_scripts/README.md

 # github_scripts
-Convenience scripts to delete / create repo from command line
+Convenience scripts to delete / create repo from command line, using github api.

 ## Commands